Authentication Header (AH)

-The authentication header provides data authentication, strong integrity, and replay protection to IP datagrams.
-AH protects the greater part of the IP datagram.
+The authentication header provides data authentication, strong integrity, and replay protection to IP packets.
+AH protects the greater part of the IP packet.
 As the following illustration shows, AH is inserted between the IP header and the transport header.

 The transport header can be TCP, UDP, SCTP, or ICMP.
 If a tunnel is being used, the transport header can be another IP header.

-The encapsulating security payload (ESP) module provides confidentiality over what the ESP encapsulates.
+The encapsulating security payload (ESP) protocol provides confidentiality over what the ESP encapsulates.
 ESP also provides the services that AH provides.
-However, ESP only provides its protections over the part of the datagram that ESP encapsulates.
-ESP provides optional authentication services to ensure the integrity of the protected packet.
+However, ESP does not protect the outer IP header.
+ESP provides authentication services to ensure the integrity of the protected packet.
 Because ESP uses encryption-enabling technology, a system that provides ESP can be subject to import and export control laws.

-If self-encapsulation is set, a copy of the IP header is made to construct an IP-in-IP datagram.
-For example, when self-encapsulation is not set on a TCP socket, the datagram is sent in the following format:
+Self-encapsulation can be used by writing a program that uses the setsockopt() system call.
+If self-encapsulation is set, a copy of the IP header is made to construct an IP-in-IP packet.
+For example, when self-encapsulation is not set on a TCP socket, the packet is sent in the following format:

 [ IP(a -> b) options + TCP + data ]

-When self-encapsulation is set on that TCP socket, the datagram is sent in the following format:
+When self-encapsulation is set on that TCP socket, the packet is sent in the following format:

 [ IP(a -> b) + ESP [ IP(a -> b) options + TCP + data ] ]